-At Townfield Primary School, we follow the National Curriculum and have made some enhancements to our curriculum to ensure fieldwork and practical learning opportunities are built into our units.
+At Townfield Primary School, we follow the National Curriculum and Development Matters in the EYFS.
+We have made some enhancements to our curriculum to ensure fieldwork and practical learning opportunities are built into our units.
 Anumber of our investigations involve observation, recording, presentation, interpretation and the evaluation of geographical information gathered outside of the classroom.
 Fieldwork has a strong emphasis on the local area, for example in Year 6 the children take part in a local river study, and in Year 4 the children take part in a local area investigation, with a focus on environmental change.
 Furthermore, the children are able to develop their geographical skills and understanding during woodland learning sessions.

 We provide an Inclusive geography curriculum, ensuring those who have SEN and/or disabilities and those who are disadvantaged can all receive the same opportunities.
 More able learners are also given the opportunities to excel in terms of their acquisition of long lasting knowledge and understanding and mastery of core geographical skills.

 We have built our own scheme of work which adopts an enquiry focused approach to learning and teaching to develop our young geographers.
 Through enquiry our pupils not only build on the complexity of subject knowledge and understanding but become increasingly adept at critical thinking.Knowledge and skills are constantly revisited and refreshed to ensure that they become embedded.
 To aid understanding subject specific vocabulary is taught explicitly within every lesson.